Thomas Kinkade: Business

-Kinkade's works are sold by mail order and in dedicated retail outlets.
-Some of the prints also feature light effects that are painted onto the print surface by hand by "skilled craftsmen," touches that add to the illusion of light and the resemblance to an original work of art, and which are then sold at greater prices.
-Licensing with Hallmark and other corporations has made it possible for Kinkade's images to be used extensively for other merchandise such as calendars, jigsaw puzzles, greeting cards, and CDs.
+Kinkade's works have been sold by mail order and in dedicated retail outlets.
+Some of the prints feature light effects which are painted onto the print surface by hand by "skilled craftsmen," touches that add to the illusion of light and the resemblance to an original work of art, and which are then sold at higher prices.
+Licensing with Hallmark and other corporations has made it possible for Kinkade's images to be used extensively for other merchandise including calendars, jigsaw puzzles, greeting cards, and CDs.
 By December 2009, his images also appeared on Walmart gift cards.

 Kinkade was reported to have earned $53 million for his artistic work during the period 1997 to May 2005.
-About 2000, there was a national network of several hundred Thomas Kinkade Signature Galleries; however, they began to falter during the late-2000s recession.
-During June 2010, his Morgan Hill, California manufacturing operation that reproduced the art filed for Chapter 11 bankruptcy protection, listing nearly $6.2 million in creditors' claims.
+Around 2000, there was a national network of several hundred Thomas Kinkade Signature Galleries; however, they began to falter during the 2007-2009 recession.
+During June 2010, his Morgan Hill, California manufacturing operation, which reproduced the art, filed for Chapter 11 bankruptcy protection, listing nearly $6.2 million in creditors' claims.
 The company, Pacific Metro, planned to reduce its costs by outsourcing much of its manufacturing.

 Criticism and controversy

 Reception

-Although Kinkade was among the most commercially successful painters of the 1990s, his work has been criticized negatively by art critics.
-Soon after news of Kinkade's death in April 2012, author Susan Orlean termed his passing the death of a "kitsch master".
-During the same month, journalist Laura Miller lampooned Kinkade's work as "a bunch of garish cottage paintings".
+Although Kinkade was among the most commercially successful painters of the 1990s, his work has been criticized.
+Soon after news of his death in April 2012, author Susan Orlean termed it the death of a "kitsch master".
+Also during April 2012, journalist Laura Miller lampooned Kinkade's work as "a bunch of garish cottage paintings".

-Kinkade was criticized for the extent to which he commercialized his art, for example, by selling his prints on the QVC home shopping network.
-Some academics expressed concerns about the implications of Kinkade's success in relation to Western perceptions of visual art: in 2009, Nathan Rabin of The A.V.
-Club wrote, "To his detractors, he represents the triumph of sub-mediocrity and the commercialization and homogenization of painting [...] perhaps no other painter has been as shameless or as successful at transforming himself into a corporation as Kinkade."
+Kinkade was criticized for the extent to which he commercialized his art, for example, by selling his prints on QVC, a home shopping tv network.
+Some academics expressed concerns about the implications of Kinkade's success in relation to Western perceptions of visual art.
+In 2009, Nathan Rabin of The A.V.
+Club wrote, "To his detractors, he represents the triumph of sub-mediocrity and the commercialization and homogenization of painting ... perhaps no other painter has been as shameless or as successful at transforming himself into a corporation as Kinkade."
 Among such people, he is known more as a "mall artist" or a "chocolate box artist" than as a merited painter.
-Rabin later described Kinkade's paintings collectively as "a maudlin, sickeningly sentimental vision of a world where everything is as soothing as a warm cup of hot chocolate with marshmallows on a cold December day".
+Rabin later said that Kinkade's paintings collectively are "a maudlin, sickeningly sentimental vision of a world where everything is as soothing as a warm cup of hot chocolate with marshmallows on a cold December day".

 In a 2001 interview, Kinkade said, "I am really the most controversial artist in the world."